BaseMax/RandomRealNameAPIGo/README.md

 ### Communication way

 We are going to use **JSON standard format** and so our API / web service will be RESTful.

+### Technology

+Java and Kotlin, Ktor (which is a server-side and client-side network library)

 ### Routes